JVLR/rp-wallet-service/README.md

-# 💸 Wallet Service
+#  Wallet Service

-Wallet Service is a backend REST API developed with Java and Spring Boot.
-It allows wallet management and provides full API documentation via Swagger.
+Wallet Service is a backend REST API developed with Java with framework micronaut.
+It allows wallet management and provides full
+API documentation via Swagger.
 The system uses PostgreSQL as the database and Docker for containerization.

 ---

-## 📚 Table of Contents
+##  Table of Contents

 - [Tech Stack](#-tech-stack)
 - [Requirements](#-requirements)